aws-samples/amazon-lookout-for-equipment/README.md

 4. Evaluate a model performance and get some diagnostics based on historical data
 5. Build an inference scheduler and post-process the predictions
 6. Clean the ressources created by Amazon Lookout for Equipment

+## Apps
+This folder contains apps and solution you can deploy thanks to CloudFormation templates to accelerate your usage of Amazon Lookout for Equipment.

+This folder currently contain a CloudFormation template to deploy a CloudWatch dashboarding suite with:

+* A dashboard summarizing all the models trained in your account
+* A dashboard with all the schedulers configured in your account
+* The ability to create dedicated model and scheduler dashboards
+* CloudWatch Synthetics Canaries to send dashboard snapshot to an email address

 ## Security